kensanata/mastodon-archive/README.md

 # Followers

 This is work in progress.
 I'm actually not sure where I want to go with this.
-Right now it lists all your followers that haven't interacted with you.
+Right now it either lists all your followers, or it lists all your followers that haven't interacted with you; in the later case you can block them, too.
+This is for very grumpy users, for sure.

 If a toot of theirs mentions you, then that counts as an interaction.
 Favouring and boosting does not count.
 By default, this looks at the last twelve weeks.
 In order for this to work, you need an archive containing both mentions and followers.

 ```text
 $ mastodon-archive archive --with-mentions --with-followers kensanata@dice.camp